k-barber/ccmb-doc/content/Adventure Log/241 - No Dead Bodies Dug Up Today.md

 The situation was a powder keg waiting to explode.
 The Goldenhorn clan, led by corrupt nobles and backed by compromised guards, had been systematically cheating the Coalfoot clan out of mining rights while skimming money from the Count.
 When Dordear threatened to expose them, they had him killed and covered it up through their ally Lieutenant Fisomi.

-We'd planned to present all this evidence to the Count privately, hoping it would earn us enough goodwill to secure that plus-one invitation we desperately needed for the Foss family banquet.
+We'd planned to present all this evidence to the Count privately, hoping it would earn us enough goodwill to secure that plus-one invitation we desperately needed for the Fossen family banquet.
 Instead, we walked into a trap.

 The Count was at the Robmont mine trying to mediate yet another dispute between feuding workers when everything went sideways.
 I'd managed to sneak in using a stolen guard pass, timing my movements to avoid the magical detection lights.
 The Count was there with his knights, completely baffled by the dwarves' refusal to work together, when merchant Burke Grentville arrived with what looked like a large yellow gemstone.